IS200EHFCH2ACB - Exciter Fan Control Board

 • The board is typically utilized in EX2100 100 mm Thyristor Control applications.
 In such applications, a board is positioned near the top front of each power converter, with the board serving as an optional extension to this setup.

-• System Configuration: Depending on the specific requirements of the application, there may be two, three, or four power converters present.
-Each power converter includes one or two cooling fans situated on the top of the converter unit.
+• Depending on the specific requirements of the application, there may be two, three, or four power converters present.
+Each power converter includes one or two cooling fans on the top of the unit.

-• Fan Control Functionality: The board is responsible for regulating the operation of the cooling fans associated with the power converters.
+• The board is responsible for regulating the operation of the cooling fans associated with the power converters.
 It ensures optimal cooling performance, thereby contributing to the overall reliability and efficiency of the system.

-• Failure Handling: When a cooling fan malfunctions or fails, the board responds accordingly.
+• The board responds accordingly when a cooling fan malfunctions or fails.
 While the failure of a single fan may cause the corresponding power converter section to be offline, it does not result in a complete outage of the generator.
 This design feature helps mitigate the impact of fan failures on system operation and ensures continued functionality.

 Product Attributes